 However if you have a history of illness, are over a certain age, or are applying for a large amount of cover then you may need to undergo a medical examination or complete an over-the-phone medical questionnaire, which will be organised and paid for by the life insurance company.

 Your life insurance company may also have a medical questionnaire sent to your doctor for him or her to complete.

 The cost of your policy will depend on several things such as the size of your mortgage and therefore the amount of cover you need, how long you need the policy to run for, your age, your health status, and whether you want single life cover or joint/dual life cover.

 Smokers will also pay more for cover than non-smokers, so another good reason to try kick the habit!

 How do I apply?

-You can apply for mortgage protection through bonkers.ie.
+You can apply for mortgage protection through bonkers.ie with our easy-to-use comparison service.
 We deal with all of the main mortgage protection providers in Ireland meaning we can find you the best quotes available for the cover you need.

 Simply fill in your mortgage protection insurance details to start comparing premiums.
 Once you’ve found the right policy for you, you can complete your mortgage protection insurance application.